Fronchik/Fronchik/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/voronina-anna/)](https://www.linkedin.com/in/voronina-anna/)

-🧩 I'm a Frontend developer from Moscow with practical experience in creating adaptive and user-friendly interfaces using **HTML, CSS, JavaScript, React and TypeScript**.
+🧩 I'm a Frontend developer with practical experience in creating adaptive and user-friendly interfaces using **HTML, CSS, JavaScript, React and TypeScript**.
 Currently looking for a job or internship in frontend development.